Do You Want to Run a Fast _______?:

 program is for experienced half marathoners who have made the transition from completing to competing.
 Program applicants are first assessed by our professional coaches and - if they have the foundation needed to train to race 13.1 miles under in 2¼ hours (10:30/mile long run training pace) or faster - are accepted into this positive, driven training environment.
 13.1mi Fast participants receive the perks of the 13.1mi Finish Program

 plus customized schedules based on one-on-one assessments and additional group speed workouts.
 Starting mileage is 6 miles.
-This program is geared towards any half marathon early April through early May.

 Our Fast Plus program options add a weekly Functional Strength or Functional Flexibility class to the training program.
 These classes help enhance performance and reduce injury risk and are important ingredients to a well-rounded training program, as explained here.